CieloCris/surfs_up/README.md

 ## Results

-To achieve our goal, our task was to retrieve data from the hawaii.sqlite file to perform our analysis with SQLAlchemy, Python, NumPy, Matplotplib, and some Panda functions and methods.
-Once the temperatures of June and December were obtained by using queries, we converted the data into lists and DataFrames.
+Our task was to retrieve and analyze data from the _hawaii.sqlite_ file using SQLAlchemy, Python, NumPy, Matplotplib, and some Pandas functions and methods.
+Once the temperatures of June and December were obtained with queries, we converted the data into lists and DataFrames.
 The final step was to print statistics summaries.

 The following DataFrame shows the temperature statistics for June.